AdamAndreasFischer/Pointclouds/README.md

 ### Register pointclouds

 `Multi_stage_icp.py` is used to register the pointclouds from the initial positions captured by the mocap system.
 The script takes the clouds and poses and registers them with increasingly finer precision.
-When the registration is done, a preview of the registered clouds is shown and the registered poses and the alligned pointclouds are saved.
+When the registration is done, a preview of the registered clouds is shown and the registered poses and the alligned pointclouds are saved. **Note** that the current script expects the pointclouds to be in milimeters instead of meters.
+Check the camera for information on this.